katiestar99/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 Timeout Errors
 +++++++++++++++
-These usually indicate an error with the network connection where Ansible is unable to reach the host.
+These usually indicate an error with the network connection where Assible is unable to reach the host.
 Some things to check for include:

 * Make sure the firewall is not set to block the configured WinRM listener ports
 * Ensure that a WinRM listener is enabled on the port and path set by the host vars